storyfeet/dugi_bialan/content/grammar.md

 * is-zan : this/these person(s)
 * is-leli : The small one

-#### General It*
+#### is-is, The General It*

-The general it of being, such as "It's raining" "It's dark" "there is" "It is required"
+The general "it", such as "It's raining" "It's dark" "there is" "It is required"

 * is-is : it / the sky / the world / generic it

+-- is-is li ga-va
+..
+It's dark

 #### Possesive instances